Cycle Canada Bicycle Tours

 Three Climbs

-Just past Baddeck we enter Cape Breton Highlands National Park and soon get to the first of three challenging climbs — French Mountain, starting at sea level and 455 metres at the top.
+Just past Baddeck enter Cape Breton Highlands National Park and soon get to the first of three challenging climbs — French Mountain, starting at sea level and 455 metres at the top.
 This is a short day and we stay at Pleasant Bay, a harbour for whale-watching boats.
 Leaving Pleasant Bay, the climb soon starts to the top of North Mountain (445 metres), the most challenging ascent and descent on the Cabot Trail.
 We end that day at Ingonish and stay there for a rest day.
 If you still want more climbing there are hiking trails into the highlands.
 Or you could amble along the many kilometres of sandy beaches that look out onto the open Atlantic Ocean.

 Cape Smokey

-From Ingonish we climb to the Cape Smokey lookout (366 metres).
+From Ingonish climb to the Cape Smokey lookout (366 metres).
 It's a relatively easy climb but a challenging descent that ends with a switchback turn.
 North River, our destination for this day is at the end of a long estuary on St. Ann's Bay.
 At the head of the estuary is a hiking trail to the longest waterfall in Nova Scotia at 32 metres.
 It's a 9-km hike each way to the falls.

 Back to Sydney

 Leaving North River, it's not far to the Gaelic College, an institution devoted to teaching Scottish culture and music.
 Demonstration sessions open to the public include kilt-making, Celtic music and dance.
-We're on the Trail for a short while longer then it is overland to Sydney.

 Distances and Rating